Medical Waste, Sharps and leftover Medicine disposal

 Left over medicines are a serious problem for Lewis County.
 Left over medicines can cause environmental damage if not properly disposed of.
 Left over medicines, when taken by someone other than the patient, can lead to overdose and death.
 The Lewis County Sheriff's Office has a leftover medicine take back program.
 Please visit the web site for more information.

 Residential sharps (needles and diabetic lancets) are both dangerous and a biological hazard.
 Proper management is required to prevent injury and the spread of disease.
 Please use an approved sharps container for needles and lancets.
-Containers of sharps from a RESIDENTIAL USER ONLY may be safely disposed of at the Lewis County Central Transfer Station and the East Lewis County Transfer Station.
+Containers of sharps from a RESIDENTIAL USER ONLY I Gallon per residential customer per day limit may be safely disposed of at the Lewis County Central Transfer Station and the East Lewis County Transfer Station.
 Sharps, needles or lancets from Medical offices are NOT ALLOWED to be placed in the sharps container at either transfer station.

 Stericycle offers disposal services for sharps and other medical waste.
 See the web site for contact information.